pjebs/restgate/README.md

 If the Key/Secret is invalid, the user **will not** be able to access your endpoint.
 Instead they will be returned a JSON response: `Unauthorized Access` (provided you didn't customize the default error messages).

+**How do I actually authenticate with JWT?**

+An example API server is available in the [examples](https://github.com/pjebs/restgate/examples/jwt) directory

 **Where should I put RestGate in my middleware stack?**

 You should put it directly after Recovery, Logging and HTTPS Security middleware.